Fatima Jinnah Park: Public use

 Only a few areas of Fatima Jinnah Park are man-made, containing busy clusters of buildings, while other areas rarely see human activity.
 The park's open spaces are commonly used for recreational walking and outdoor sports.
 Occasionally, they are used for driving lessons.
 The following man-made buildings are located inside the park:

-Leisure Arena
+Megazone Entertainment Hub

-Originally known as Mega Zone, this complex was renovated and inaugurated as Leisure Arena on 21 December 2019.
-It includes a sports zone with a standard-length swimming pool, a gym, and tables for table tennis and snooker.
-The complex also includes facilities for bowling, arcade games, laser tag, and other games; areas for fast food and dining; and an assortment of shops for clothes, DVDs, and other items.
+Owner / Founder of Megazone Entertainment Hub is Muhammad Khan.
+Mega Zone Entertainment Hub this complex was renovated and inaugurated as Megazone Entertainment Hub on 23 June 2023.
+It includes a sports zone with a standard-length swimming pool, a gym, sauna and steam.The complex also includes facilities for bowling, arcade games, VR Games, Motion Ride, softplay area and other games; areas for fast food.

+Kapacious

+Owner / Founder of Kapacious is Muhammad Khan.
+Premium indoor glass dining with Italian, Continental, Chinese cuisine & fast food experience.